 Edited By Jan Kysela

-Human rights limits on state power
+Societal limits on the state

 You are not authenticated to view the full text of this chapter or article.